damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

    - Recyclable
    - Non-recyclable
    - Conditionally recyclable: this tells you if any additional steps are required before recyclying the component or product.
-   - Material properties
-   - Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.
+   - Negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options.
 4.

 ```